LeavePlus (CoINVEST) & Incolink: What Trades Businesses Need to Know [UPDATE April 2025]

 There is also some flexibility around the ‘continuous’ part; even employees who take breaks from working within the industry can still be eligible if they take up a covered position within four years (ie 3 years and 51 weeks).
 Additionally, time served at TAFE college or as an apprentice are counted as part of the continuous service period, as are all RDOs, annual leave, sick leave and public holidays.

-This all goes a long way towards closing the long service leave entitlement gap for building and construction workers.
+This all goes a long way towards closing the long service leave entitlement gap for building and construction workers – something we frequently address in trade business coaching sessions.

 What entitlement do employees get under the portable long service scheme?

-Long service leave is calculated slightly differently, depending on when an employee took up a role within the building and construction industry:
+Long service leave is calculated slightly differently depending on when an employee took up a role within the building and construction industry.
+In tradie business coaching sessions, we frequently advise businesses on these calculations to ensure compliance.

 - Employees who started working in the industry before 2002 – long service leave is calculated as 13 weeks for every 15 years served (0.866 weeks of leave for every year of work).